 5.2.6.2.
 If an indication of short-term "dynamic" processes such as changes from "set" to "unset" and vice versa is provided, it shall be optical, according to paragraph 5.2.6.1.
 Such optical indication may also be produced by the simultaneous operation of the direction indicators and/or passenger compartment lamp(s), provided that the duration of the optical indication by the direction indicators does not exceed 3 seconds.

 5.3.
-Operation parameters and test conditions5
+Operation parameters and test conditions

 All components of the immobilizer shall be submitted to the tests described in Annex 6.